If you haven’t already done so, click here to read part one!

 It was a whirlwind, but you knocked it out of the park, if you do say so yourself!

 In the morning, you head back home.
-If you’re flying, you separate your four data copies so that one is in your camera bag, one is in your “personal item,” one is with your second shooter (if you brought her) and one is on your person.
+If you’re flying, you separate your four data copies so that one is in your camera bag, one is in your “personal item,” one is with your second shooter and one is on your person.
 You have a small panic attack when you’re forced to put the backup that was supposed to stay in your pocket the whole time onto the conveyor belt and through the x-ray machine.

 Other shit to do